StairMaster vs. Treadmill: Which One is Better for Weight Loss?

 StairMaster and the Treadmill: A Closer Look

 The treadmill is the undisputed king of the cardio room.
 Most gym members who love or hate cardio day will likely think treadmill before they do the StairMaster.
 Treadmills, however, are essentially machines with wide belts that rotate on a running platform.
 While the machine allows you to replicate running while staying in place, the reality is that you are not really running.
 You are not propelling yourself forward like you would if you are running on pavement.
 Instead, you are merely skipping on a belt that is moving under your feet.
 There is a big difference between the number of calories that you burn when running on pavement compared to skipping on a treadmill.
+There are also non-electric versions called manual treadmills which requires you to move the treadmill belt with your own force to keep you moving along.

 On the other hand, the Stair Master has a set of rotating steps to replicate the action of ascending a flight of stairs.
 Unlike the treadmill, you can’t skip the steps on the StairMaster.
 You are essentially carrying your own weight with each step.
 Another thing going for the stair-climbing machine in this StairMaster vs. treadmill showdown is that it hits more muscle groups more effectively.
 These muscles include the core muscles, quads, hamstrings, and glutes.
 This makes the StairMaster better than the treadmill when it comes to building strength in the lower body and for muscle toning.